phetsims/reactants-products-and-leftovers/doc/implementation-notes.md

 Start by reading [model.md](https://github.com/phetsims/reactants-products-and-leftovers/blob/master/doc/model.md).

-Reactants, products and leftovers are implemented by class `Substance`.
+Reactants, products and leftovers are implemented by class [Substance](https://github.com/phetsims/reactants-products-and-leftovers/blob/master/js/common/model/Substance.js).

-Chemical reactions are implemented by class `Reaction`.
+Chemical reactions are implemented by class [Reaction](https://github.com/phetsims/reactants-products-and-leftovers/blob/master/js/common/model/Reaction.js).
 The algorithm for computing quantities (described in model.md) is implemented in methods `getNumberOfReactions` and `updateQuantities`.

 The "Sandwiches" analogy is implemented as a single-product reaction.
 The sandwich recipe defines the reaction equation.
 Sandwich ingredients are reactants (and leftovers), and the completed sandwich is the product.
+See [SandwichRecipe](https://github.com/phetsims/reactants-products-and-leftovers/blob/master/js/sandwiches/model/SandwichRecipe.js).

 The Game screen is controlled by a state machine.
-There are 3 top-level "phases" of a game, as described in `GamePhase`.
-While playing a challenge, the Game will be in one of the "states" described in `PlayState`.
+There are 3 top-level "phases" of a game, as described in [GamePhase](https://github.com/phetsims/reactants-products-and-leftovers/blob/master/js/game/model/GamePhase.js).
+While playing a challenge, the Game will be in one of the "states" described in [PlayState](https://github.com/phetsims/reactants-products-and-leftovers/blob/master/js/game/model/PlayState.js).

-Generation of challenges for the Game screen is described in the documentation for `ChallengeFactory`.
+Generation of challenges for the Game screen is described in the documentation for [ChallengeFactory](https://github.com/phetsims/reactants-products-and-leftovers/blob/master/js/game/model/ChallengeFactory.js).

 Game 'level' is numbered starting from zero throughout the model, and displayed starting from 1 in the view.
 Ie, model.level === 0 is displayed as 'Level 1'.